How to Stop Getting Picked On: Tactical Strategies to Escape Dinking Pressure in Pickleball

 What Koszuta is really teaching here is the difference between reacting and strategizing.

-When you're being targeted, your first instinct is to panic and try to hit a winner.
+When being targeted by your opponents, your first instinct is to panic and try to hit a winner.
 But the best players understand that sometimes the goal isn't to win the rally immediately.
 It's to shift the dynamics, involve your partner, and create a situation where your opponents have to make difficult decisions.

 This is the kind of tactical thinking that separates good players from great ones.
 It's not about having the biggest forehand or the fastest hands.
 It's about understanding court geometry, reading your opponents' tendencies, and executing a plan that puts them in uncomfortable positions.